 - ICNC-Rutgers Online Course

 Since 2011, ICNC has partnered with the International Institute for Peace at Rutgers University to offer an online course facilitated by experts in the field on the dynamics and power of civil resistance.
-This course is free and open to anyone: activists, organizers, scholars, students, journalists, members of NGOs, the policy community, and the interested public.
-Over the previous six years, hundreds of people throughout the world have taken this course and deepened their knowledge about movement organizing and civil resistance.
-It is offered in the fall of every year.
+This course (offered each fall season) is free and open to anyone: activists, organizers, scholars, students, journalists, members of NGOs, the policy community, and the interested public.
+Since its inception, hundreds of people throughout the world have taken this course and deepened their knowledge about movement organizing and civil resistance.

 - Self-paced Online Courses